lizyj/hello-world/README.md

 Today is a very awful Sunday.
 Monday should be better.
 I need to make a schedule.
 Python Mon and Fri, GitHub Tue and Thu.
+CodefreeCamp on Wed.